-Having posts attributed to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more meaningful to your site users and optimize it better for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your visitors and optimize it better for search engines too.

 Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-(Change ‘Uncategorized’ category to something more meaningful to your site visitors and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your visitors and search engines)

-Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The site used in the example above has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up search engine-friendly URLs on your site, go here: Changing Your WordPress Permalinks
+Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+For more details on how to set up search engine-friendly URLs on your site, see this tutorial: Using Permalinks To Improve Your WordPress SEO

-Let’s take a look at some additional features of categories:
+Let’s take a look at some additional features of post categories:

-Every post in WordPress must be filed under one or more categories.
-This means that you can assign multiple categories to your posts …
+In WordPress, posts must be published under one or more categories.
+WordPress lets you assign multiple categories to your posts …

-If you use a plugin like Yoast SEO (see further below), you can specify a primary category …
+Note that using a plugin like Yoast SEO lets you specify a primary category …

 (With multiple categories, use a plugin like Yoast SEO to assign a primary category)

-Posts can be grouped together into categories, making it easier for your visitors to find topic-related content.
+Posts can be grouped together by categories, making it easier for your visitors to find related content.

-You can display categories in your posts …
+You can display categories on your posts …

 (Categories display on your posts)

-Clicking on category links opens an archive page containing other category-related posts (see below).
+Clicking on the category links will open a category archive page containing other related posts (see below).

-It’s important to manage your categories.
-Depending on how many posts and categories are published on your site, you can end up with a very long category list …
+Managing your categories is important.
+Depending on the number of posts and categories published on your site, you can end up with a very long category menu …

 (Managing your categories is important)

-If you plan to use many categories on your site, you can reduce space on your sidebar by selecting the drop menu option in your ‘Categories’ widget settings …
+If you have many categories on your site, you can reduce space on your sidebar by listing categories using a drop-down menu …

 (Categories widget – Using a dropdown menu)

-If you need help adding sidebar widgets, go here: How To Add And Configure Widgets In The WordPress Sidebar Area
+If you need help with adding and configuring sidebar widgets, go here: How To Add And Configure WordPress Widgets In Your Website

-When a visitor selects a category from the list …
+When a visitor selects a category from the menu …

-… An archive page displays all the posts listed for that category …
+… An archive page displays all the posts in that category …

 Post Categories – Useful Tips

-To view Category Archive pages from your WP admin area, go to Post > Categories and scroll down the Category Table until you locate a category to view.
-Hover over the category title and click the ‘View’ link …
+To view Category Archive pages in your WP admin area, go to Post > Categories and scroll through the Category Table until you locate a category to see.
+Hover over the item and click View …

-Let’s take a look at some other useful features of WordPress post categories worth knowing about.
+Let’s take a look at some other features of categories worth knowing about.

 (Sort categories by name)

 You can also sort categories using the other columns in the Category Table.
-Your categories will be rearranged according to the column you’ve selected (i.e. Name, Slug, etc.) …
+Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …

-This feature is useful if your site has a large number of categories.
-To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …
+You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-If your site has lots of categories, WordPress splits these up into “Category Pages” with pagination buttons …
+Your Table of Categories can be split into “Category Pages” with pagination buttons …

 (Categories Table – Category Pages)

-You can select how many categories to display per page, by clicking on the ‘Screen Options’ tab in the top right-hand side of your screen …
+You can set how many categories per page, by clicking on the ‘Screen Options’ tab at the top of your screen …

-Type in the number of categories per page to show in the Table of Categories in the Categories > Pagination > Number of items per page: field.
-Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’), and click Apply …
+Enter the number of categories per page you would like to display in the Categories > Pagination > Number of items per page: field.
+Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
+Click the ‘Apply’ button …

-In the Category Table, the Count column lists how many posts are assigned to each category.
-To view these posts, click on an entry in the ‘Count’ column …
+In the Categories Table, the Count column lists how many posts are assigned to each category.
+To see these posts, click on an entry in the ‘Count’ column …

-Posts assigned to the category will display in the Table of Posts…
+A list of all posts assigned to that category will display in the Posts Table…

-Convert WordPress Categories into WordPress Tags using the category to tag converter tool found below your Categories table …
+To convert WordPress Categories into WordPress Tags, use the category to tag converter function found below your Table of Categories …

-This brings you to the Tools > Import section …
+This will take you to the Tools > Import section …

 (Categories and Tags Converter tool)

-If you need help using Post Tags, go here: How To Configure And Use WordPress Tags
+If you need help with Post Tags, go here: How To Set Up And Use Tags In Posts

-WordPress has many great plugins that can help you manage and enhance the usefulness of categories.
+WordPress has a number of great plugins to help you manage and enhance your categories.

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the way categories are ordered in menus, lists, and tables, even restrict access to content published under certain categories (e.g. when used in a membership site) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the order of your categories, even restrict access to content published under certain categories (e.g. when used in a membership site) …

-(Membership plugins can help protect content in categories)
+(Use membership plugins to protect content in categories)

-Certain plugins will add new fields to your Categories Table …
+Certain plugins can add new fields to your Categories Table …

-Optimizing content, categories, and SEO-friendly URLs can help increase your site’s navigation and relevance in the search engines, which helps drive more visitors to your site.
+Optimizing content, categories, and SEO-friendly URLs helps to improve your site’s navigation and relevance in search engines, which helps drive more visitors to your site.

-To further improve your results, here are some tips for getting the most benefit when using categories.
+To further improve your results, here are some tips for getting the most benefit from using categories.

 Choose Keyword-Relevant Post Titles

-In your content strategy, try to include the main keyword of your post in the title of your post, preferably near the beginning.
-This helps to optimize your page for search engines, and improves click-through rates.
+When creating content for your site, always try to include the main keyword of your post in the post title, preferably at the beginning.
+This helps to optimize your page for search engines, catch your visitor’s attention.

-So, for example, a blog post on Outdoors Adventure Travel targeting the “Winter Camping” niche could be titled “Winter Camping Tips – 7 Essential Survival Accessories Everyone Needs For A Safe Winter Camping Trip“.
+So, for example, if writing a blog post for an Outdoors Adventure Travel site targeting the “Winter Camping” niche could be titled “Winter Camping Tips – 5 Survival Accessories Everyone Needs For A Safe Winter Camping Adventure“.

 Publish Your Posts Under Relevant Post Categories

-Each time you add a new article or post to your website, remember to tick a relevant category box before publishing the post …
+Every time you add a new article or post to your website, remember to tick a category box before publishing your post …

-One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin …
+One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

 The plugin also allows you to optimize categories individually …

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up your WordPress post categories correctly.
-These simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your pages.
+Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing WordPress categories correctly.
+These simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to index your content.